burkel8/Unprojected_augmented_Krylov_methods/README.md

 [1] Burke, Liam, and Kirk M. Soodhalter.
 "Augmented unprojected Krylov subspace methods" arXiv preprint arXiv:2206.12315 (2022).

-This library has the two folders.
+This library has the two folders, Main and Tests.

 ## Main
 Contains the main files used to implement all the revelant functions:

-* `fom.m`: A function which solves a linear system Ax = b using the standard restarted Full Orthogonalization Method (FOM).
+* `fom.m`: A function which solves a linear system $Ax = b$ using the standard restarted Full Orthogonalization Method (FOM).
 * `r_fom.m`: A function which solves a linear system Ax = b using the (projected) recycled Full Orthogonalization Method (rFOM).
 * `ur_fom.m`: A function which solves a linear system Ax = b using the (un projected) recycled Full Orthogonalization Method (urFOM).